 (6) In this section —

-“Commissioner of Titles” means the Commissioner of Titles under the Transfer of Land Act 1893 but does not include a Deputy Commissioner of Titles under that Act except when acting as, and in place of, the Commissioner.
+Commissioner of Titles means the Commissioner of Titles under the Transfer of Land Act 1893 but does not include a Deputy Commissioner of Titles under that Act except when acting as, and in place of, the Commissioner.

 129C.
 Delegation by Registrar of Titles